infinity0/i0-backup/README.md

 Track and restore file metadata in git.

-When used together with bmount, it can give you a bit more flexibility than
-etckeeper:
+This is a basic script (mostly written by someone else) that can be installed as a git hook.
+It is generally a bit more flexible than etckeeper:

 - can put the repo somewhere other than /etc/.git
 - does not need to run as root (except when restoring). therefore, can split